Should you max out your 401(k) at the beginning of the year?

 Key Takeaways

 For some 401(k) plan holders, maximizing contributions as early as possible in the year might seem like a responsible financial decision.
-After all, more people are maximizing their contributions.
-According to Vanguard’s 2022 How America Saves report, 14% of plan holders saved the statutory maximum contribution, up from 12% from the previous year.
+More people are maximizing their contributions.
+According to Vanguard’s 2023 How America Saves report, 16% of defined-contribution retirement plan participants contributed the statutory maximum to their 401(k) plans (up from 14% in 2022).

 Should you max out your 401(k)?